 NAESCO works closely with the EPA to promote ENERGY STAR tools and resources to its membership, as well as bring know-how to building owners in the diverse commercial market.
 NAESCO has also incorporated ENERGY STAR into its accreditation process.

 NALMCO brings together lighting management contractors and related companies to promote professional lighting management techniques and to deliver services, information, and industry relationships for the benefit of its members and their customers.
 NALMCO offers education and networking opportunities as well as three nationally recognized certifications which identify professionals who demonstrate a high degree of competence and knowledge: Certified Apprentice Lighting Technician (CALT), Certified Senior Lighting Technician (CSLT), and Certified Lighting Management Consultant (CLMC).

 National Electrical Manufacturers Association

 NEMA is the trade association of choice for the electrical manufacturing industry.
-Founded in 1926 and headquartered near Washington, D.C., its approximately 450 member companies manufacture products used in the generation, transmission and distribution, control, and end-use of electricity.
+Founded in 1926 and headquartered near Washington, DC, its approximately 400-plus member companies manufacture products used in the generation, transmission and distribution, control, and end-use of electricity.
 These products are used in commercial and industrial applications, as well as in utility, medical imaging, institutional, and residential applications.
-Domestic production of electrical products sold worldwide exceeds $120 billion.
+Domestic production of electrical products sold worldwide exceeds $100 billion.